masci/roy/README.md

 number of tokens consumed and can be controlled.
 The length of the response is measured in number of characters, not tokens.
 If not specified, Roy returns a response of 250 characters.

+### Always return a certain amount of text

 To return a fixed-length response of 100 characters, invoke Roy like this:

 ```sh
 roy --response-length 100
 ```

+### Return a random amount of text within a certain size interval

 To have Roy return a response of random length N at each request, pass a range in the format `a:b` where a <= N <= b.
 For example: